 Today, shopping for a simple thing like a toothbrush can be quite confusing, seeing from the vast array of manual and electric toothbrushes available now in the market and every brand promising you that it has the best performance.
 It is easy to get lost, yes, but having a decision on whether to get a manual or electronic toothbrush can get you on track.

 Choosing between a regular and a powered toothbrush really depends on your preference in comfort and convenience.
 When getting a dental hygiene tool, always remember that the best one is the one you can use over and over again, without all the hassle and bustle.
 Though both types of toothbrushes have its advantages and disadvantages, you have to weigh things over and pick out the one best suited for you.

 - Cheap price – usually regular brushes cost from 1 to 7 dollars, depending on the design you choose and the manufacturer

 - Most manual brushes have a comfortable grip handle

 - Easy to use – Children can quickly learn how to use these kinds of toothbrushes in no time

 - No need for charging

 - You can freely adjust the pressure you are putting into the toothbrush to suit your needs

 - For those with health problems, like people with arthritis, the regular brush can be somewhat hard to hold

-- Though it can clean as effectively as the electric toothbrush, you must put a lot more effort in it to achieve the same result
+- Though it can clean as effectively as the electric toothbrush, you must put a lot more effort into it to achieve the same result

 - Brushing the back of your teeth can be difficult

 - You have to manually time yourself if you already reached the two minutes time suggested for bushing because regular brushes don’t have built-in timers

 - You can’t really be sure if the pressure you are applying to your teeth and gums is actually healthy or not

 - You don’t have to time yourself manually since most electric models have built-in timers that will automatically stop brushing once you’ve spent two minutes